xyxj1024/xyxj1024.github.io/_posts/2022-01-09-SEED-return2libc.md

 ffffd838
 ```

-It should be noted that the address of the <code>MYSHELL</code> environment variable is sensitive to the length of the program name because the program name is pushed onto the stack before environment variables.
+It should be noted that the address of the <code>MYSHELL</code> environment variable is sensitive to the length of the program name because the program name is pushed onto the stack ahead of environment variables.

 ```console
 $ mv prtenv ppprtenv